Summary

 Notable Quotes

-"A knowledge repository can help connect different research findings across time and personas."
+"Knowledge repositories help you connect different research findings across studies, products, and even different companies."

 More Videos